meryboth/meryboth/README.md

 ## I'm a Front-End Developer with passion for design

-- 🔭 I’m currently mentoring on [Coderhouse](https://www.coderhouse.com/)!
+- 🔭 I’m a Javascript and Web Development mentor on [Coderhouse](https://www.coderhouse.com/)!
-- 🌱 I’m currently learning Javascript and React
+- 🌱 I’m currently learning Full Stack Development on [UTN](https://utn.edu.ar/es/)
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2021 Goals: Complete the 100 Days of Coding Challenge 🏅
 - ⚡ Fun fact: I am also an architect 🏠